duxsco/gentoo-installation/docs/index.md

     Don't blindly copy&paste the commands!
 Understand what you are going to do and adjust commands if required!
 I point this out, even though it should go without saying...

 !!! info "System Requirements"
     The installation guide builds heavily on `Secure Boot` and requires `TPM 2.0` for `Measured Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom `Secure Boot` keys.
 You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on depending on the hardware in use.
-For this, you can follow the instructions in section "10.1.
-Secure Boot Setup".
+For this, you can follow the instructions in section [8.3.
+Secure Boot Setup](/post-boot_configuration/#83-secure-boot-setup).

 ## 1.2.
 Technologies